nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/01_ZeroTrustIAMArchitecture.md

 * **OIDC / OAuth2 / SAML:** MoneyGuard uses OIDC for modern web/mobile logins and SAML for legacy banking software.
 * **MFA (Multi-Factor Authentication):** For a bank, this is mandatory.
 The IdP enforces a second factor, such as an SMS code for consumers or a hardware YubiKey for MoneyGuard database administrators.
-* **Federation:** Establishes trust relationships to allow large corporate clients to log into MoneyGuard's corporate portal using their own company's credentials (e.g., via Azure AD).
+* **Federation:** Allows large corporate clients to securely access MoneyGuard's portal using their existing client's company logins (e.g., Azure AD).
+By establishing this trust relationship, MoneyGuard outsources user verification and password management directly to the client's own IT system.
+This means MoneyGuard won't manage client usernames and passwords; they are managed entirely by the client.

 ### Module 3: [ IAM Control Plane ]

 The brain.
 Once the IdP authenticates the user, the IAM Control Plane takes over to handle **Authorization (AuthZ)**—determining what the user is allowed to do and giving them the cryptographic "ticket" (token) to do it.